raslenzaddem/tester/README.md

     - Too slow for real‑time CPU.
     - Optimisations (caching, static KV, ONNX export) either worsened latency or were incompatible due to the model’s age and reliance on a GPU.

 Decision: Diacritization is delegated to a separate AI model (outside this TTS service).
 The current pipeline expects already diacritized Arabic text.
+Yet the cat-eo is kept in use within the pipeline.

-### Final Pipeline (Diacritization omitted)
+#### Final Pipeline:

 Mixer80Vocos:  Mixer80 + Vocos22 is the primary engine for Arabic TTS, while Kokoro handles English and French.
 Both are integrated into the unified dispatcher framework.
 ```